CEO's keep talking about innovation. There isn't any game without it, they say. But it is a term often misunderstood. People wonder--

 Business model innovations often involve marketing innovations and financial innovations as well.

 New players like Uber and Ola are in the same old business of transportation.
 But the way they serve the customer is different.
 They manage resources differently.
-That expands their fleet and reach faster than the traditional transportation companies who invest heavily in the capital.
+That expands their fleet and reach faster than the traditional transportation companies who own the vehicles.

 Many other entrepreneurs are adopting the 'freemium' model for customer acquisition.
 'Software as a service' is gaining ground fast with cloud technology innovation.